Skip to Main Content

 Example: "business management" PRE education = "business management" PRE/4 education

-"pre" p/1 war retrieves pre-war but also pre-world-war
+"pre" p/1 war retrieves pre-war and also pre-world-war

 EXACT

-Will not retrieve:documents with the subject terms “higher education administration”, “women in higher education”, etc.
+It will not retrieve documents with the subject terms “higher education administration”, “women in higher education”, etc.

 Operator Precedence